John Pitts (American football)

-John Martin Pitts (February 28, 1945 - June 19, 2025) is an American former professional football player.
+John Martin Pitts (February 28, 1945 – June 19, 2025) is an American former professional football player.
 He played in the American Football League (AFL) for the Buffalo Bills and in the National Football League (NFL) for the Bills, Denver Broncos, and Cleveland Browns.
 He played college football for the Arizona State Sun Devils.
 In 2006, he was inducted into the Santa Ana Dons Hall of Fame.

-Pitts died on June 19, 2025.
+Pitts died in Braselton, Georgia on June 19, 2025.